 People who are suitable for this job tends to like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Storage and Distribution Managers job description, Storage and Distribution Managers salary, Storage and Distribution Managers information, what is the job of a Storage and Distribution Manager like, pros and cons about Storage and Distribution Managers, colleges and universities for Storage and Distribution Managers, is Storage and Distribution Managers the right career for me, Quite Hard careers to get into, careers in Management
+Storage and Distribution Managers job description, Storage and Distribution Managers salary, Storage and Distribution Managers information, what is the job of a Storage and Distribution Manager like, pros and cons about Storage and Distribution Managers, colleges and universities for Storage and Distribution Managers, is Storage and Distribution Managers the right career for me, careers in Management